What time should I arrive?

 Gates open at 6.15pm.
 If there is any change to this we will let you know on Facebook, our website and info line.
 Sometimes we might delay opening if we are waiting for weather to pass for example.
 Most nights we have a queue of people waiting to get in before 6pm, and others queueing for gate sale tickets much earlier.
 The screening will start at approximately 8.30pm but the seats available at this time may limited so best to arrive early and grab your preferred seat and take advantage of our harbourside restaurant and bar!

 What’s the arrangement with seating?

-Our grandstand is general admission, so you don’t buy a particular seat when you book.
-When you arrive at the event you will be given the opportunity to take a reserved seat card from our staff if you would like one.
+Our grandstand is general admission, so you don’t buy a specific seat when you book.
+When you arrive at the event you will be given the opportunity to take a reserved seat card from our staff.
 You can write your name on this card and reserve a seat for yourself in the grandstand.
 Once you have reserved your seat, you can then spend your time enjoying the atmosphere of our event and great dining and drinking options.
 There are ways to reserve seating in the grandstand- see below information about upgrades.